This is the second in a series of Posts I plan on doing on a complete visual guide to factions and their missing units.

 Created Necromancy.
 Created Vampires.
 Conquered Nehekhara.
 Killed the world.

 in Brief: Neferata is the Cousin of Queen Khalida (she killed her and is the reason that Khalida looks damaged and is eternally poisoned) she’s the sister of Ushoran, a lover to Vlad and Abhorash was her protector.
 Their corruption drew the ire of Nehekhara and after many conflicts, Lahmia was defeated and all of these Vampires were forced to flee. they roamed together across the Badlands (minus Abhorash) and came across Nagash.
-Neferata was infuriated to discover she had been manipulated all this time by W'soran and Nagash and the two masterminds proceeded to forcefully control the others through magic, making them to do his bidding.
-Vlad was able to set group free and each of them fled to create their own bloodlines after that day.
+Neferata was infuriated and distraught to discover that, all this time, she'd been groomed and manipulated by W'soran and Nagash.
+The Vampires rejected their creator and so the two masterminds proceeded to forcefully control the others through magic, forcing them to do his bidding.
+Later, Vlad was able to set the group free and each of them scattered to the wind, eventually founding their own Bloodlines after that day.

 The Red Duke